glambengco/Pizza-Operations-Analysis/README.md

 # Data Analysis
 ## Order Volume Analysis
+The following charts were created for the analysis:
 - Column chart to visualize number of daily average number of pizzas sold by hour.
 	- Peak hours is between 12 PM and  2 PM.
 - Matrix formatted as a heat map to visualize average pizzas sold by hour and day of week